Chris Hipkins sworn in as New Zealand’s 41st prime minister

 He will have less than nine months before contesting a tough general election, with opinion polls indicating his Labour Party is trailing its conservative opposition.

-New Zealand Governor-General Cindy Kiro officiated the swearing in ceremony after earlier accepting Ardern’s resignation.
+New Zealand Governor-General Cindy Kiro officiated the brief swearing in ceremony in front of friends and colleagues after earlier accepting Ardern’s resignation.

+“This is the biggest privilege and responsibility of my life,” Hipkins said at the ceremony.
+“I’m energized and excited by the challenges that lie ahead.”

+Carmel Sepuloni was also sworn in as deputy prime minister, the first time a person with Pacific Island heritage has taken on the role.
+She congratulated Hipkins and thanked him for the trust he’d placed in her.

+After the ceremony, Hipkins said as an aside to reporters: “It feels pretty real now.”

+Hipkins is known to many by the nickname “Chippy,” which fits with his upbeat demeanor and skills as an amateur handyman.

-Hipkins served as education and police minister under Ardern.
+He served as education and police minister under Ardern.
 He rose to public prominence during the COVID-19 pandemic, when he took on a kind of crisis management role.
 But he and other liberals have long been in the shadow of Ardern, who became a global icon of the left and exemplified a new style of leadership.

 Ardern on Tuesday made her final public appearance as prime minister, saying the thing she would miss most was the people because they had been the “joy of the job.”